 Here’s where our Kanamo Peak trek starts.
 Kibber, dubiously claimed as the “highest village in the world” before Komic stole its glory, is a beautiful village with whitewashed houses made of mud and stone.
 The farmlands of peas and barley add striking colour to the desert landscape.
 The area is under Kibber Wildlife Sanctuary where you can spot elusive snow leopards (these animals only come down from the mountains in winter), Himalayan wolf, ibex, blue sheep and red fox.

-This is not for those with acrophobia– the video above should give you a good idea of the scale!
-The means of commute between Kibber and Chicham village is trolley ride between the gorges.
+A small village on the other side of the river from Kibber.
+Earlier, the means of commute between Kibber and Chicham village was trolley ride between the gorges.
 The trolley will have you looking at almost a 150 metre drop, with sparkling blue river snaking its way below!
-Don’t assume that this is operated by a machine.
-You have to pull yourself onto the other side holding onto the yellow rope!

 Hikkim village, sitting in a bowl in a mountain, has the distinction of having the world’s highest post office and also be named as world’s highest polling station.
 It is not everyday you get to send postcards from the highest post office in the world!